psampaz/slice/README.md

 ## Steps for contributing new operations

-1. Open an issue and fill the issue template
+1. Open an issue describing the new operation, the proposed name and the applicable types.
 2. If the operation is approved to be included in the library, create a small PR the implementation and test for only only type.
 3. After code review you can proceed the implementation for the rest types.
 This is necessary because if you submit a PR with the implementation and test for all types, a small correction during review could eventually lead to a big refactor due to code duplication.